sharm588/SAV-Simulator/README.md

 2.)
 Enter Git URL (https://github.com/sharm588/SAEV-Simulator.git) and login credentials

 3.)
+Wait for the project to open.
 Install the Lombok plugin for IntelliJ IDE

     1. Navigate to File -> Settings -> Plugins and search Lombok
     2. Restart IntelliJ and make sure to enable annotations processing when prompted in the bottom left corner